-He spent his days following me around, always keeping me within the periphery of his vision as he flopped nearby, the willing recipient of a stream of patter.
+He spent his days following me around, partly because I talked to him, mostly because it’s what dogs do.
 His eyes would flicker back and forth, as if he were assessing the intelligence of what was being directed at him.
 At some point he’d decide that the crazy person had gone on long enough, and with a sigh he’d drop to the floor.
 Only to pull himself to his feet again and amble after me when I left the room.

 One day he couldn’t get up.
 He refused all food.
 We lifted him and put him into the car.
 It was a Sunday.
 It took two hours to see the vet, and by that time he was on his feet and nosing around.
 We thought that maybe it was something he ate in the park.
 The vet administered a Vitamin K shot and we waited anxiously for the poison to work its way out of his system.
 We walked the perimeter of the yard, blocking all avenues of escape.

 It happened again, and it took longer for him to recover.
 We were working in the yard that weekend, so we put him and his bed outside where we worked.
 One of us would stop every now and then and sit with him.
 He struggled to his feet.
 He gripped his ball, swaying on disobedient legs.
 This time, the vet kept him under observation for two days.
 When we came home, he lit out of the car and looked back from the corner at me standing by the open door, hysterical with relief.
 He galloped down the road.
 For a good, long time after, everything was normal.